sophiekoonin/localghost/src/blog/posts/2026-06-21-new-old-theme.md

   ```

 I'm also setting a data attribute on the root so we can do some additional stage-based customisations, such as showing the stars when it's night.

 ```js
 root.setAttribute("data-time", currentStageName);
 ```

 And that will give us our different gradient colours at different times of day!

 And *then* I remembered that `color-mix` exists.
-Why restrict ourselves to just 4 times of day and 4 sets of colours, when we could make them transition into each other?
+Why restrict ourselves to just 4 times of day and 4 sets of colours, when we could make them... transition into each other?????

 ## Blending transitions with color-mix
 `color-mix` is an extremely cool CSS function that lets you, well, mix two colours together.
 You tell it what colour space you're working with, and the colours, and the browser magically outputs the mix between the two.